masonelmore/esi/docs/SkillsApi.md

 > []GetCharactersCharacterIdSkillqueue200Ok GetCharactersCharacterIdSkillqueue(ctx, characterId, optional)
 Get character's skill queue

-List the configured skill queue for the given character  --- Alternate route: `/dev/characters/{character_id}/skillqueue/`  Alternate route: `/legacy/characters/{character_id}/skillqueue/`  Alternate route: `/v2/characters/{character_id}/skillqueue/`  --- This route is cached for up to 120 seconds
+List the configured skill queue for the given character  ---  This route is cached for up to 120 seconds

 ### Required Parameters